Cycling

 3. Teaching Scooting:

-Once they are comfortable with the cycle, move to scooting, which is using feet to push on the ground to move the bicycle.
-Initially the child may do one foot at a time however our aim is to get him/her to use both their legs simultaneously and subsequently going fast and balancing the handle.
+Once they are comfortable with the cycle, move to scoot, which is using their feet to push on the ground to move the bicycle.
+Initially, the child may do one foot at a time however our aim is to get him/her to use both legs simultaneously and subsequently go fast and balance the handle.

 4. Balancing: